adamkarvonen/chess_gpt_eval/README.md

 In the local_llama branch, there is some working but poorly documented code to evaluate local Llama and NanoGPT models as well.

+In the dataset_generation branch, I played a distribution of Stockfish vs Stockfish levels against each other to create a dataset to train a NanoGPT model on chess games, which worked to create a ~1200 ELO chess LLM.

 **Stockfish to ELO**

 It's difficult to find Stockfish level to ELO ratings online.
 And of course, there are additional variables such as the time per move and the hardware it's ran on.
 I did find some estimates such as [this one](https://groups.google.com/g/picochess/c/AixKpYnCrRo):